Nadorrano/dotfiles/README.md

 [fork it](https://github.com/Nadorrano/dotfiles/fork),
 remove what you don't use, and build on what you do use.

+## description

+The biggest part of this repo isn't coded by me.
+I tried to credit the original author directly in the file, where possible.
+In this section I'll try to describe some of original contents of this script collection.

+### pacgroup

+If I knew that I was going to install a bunch of packages that I know will be removed in a recent future I usually took a note of the temporary packages in some txt file.
+Every time I forgot where I put the note or I entirely forgot of the packages installed.
+Most package managers does not let you to save a group of packages so I wrote a little script that allows you to do it.
+You can find **pacgroup** in the `\bin` folder.

+To create a new group simply write `pacgroup --create my group package1 package2 ...`.
+To delete the reference to the group created (installed packages will not be actually removed) the syntax is `pacgroup --delete mygroup`.
+You can also `pacgroup --list` to see all groups saved and `pacgroup --list groupname to see the packages contained in the group.`

 ## components

 There's a few special files in the hierarchy.